Hiding Functions within Functions: Steganography by Implicit Neural Representations: Introduction

 \section{Introduction}

-Steganography is a technique used for secret communication, where confidential information is hidden within a seemingly innocuous cover data and transmitted through a public channel \cite{SteganographyinDigital}.
+Steganography is a technique used for secret communication, where confidential information is hidden within a seemingly innocuous cover data and transmitted through a public channel\textsuperscript{\cite{SteganographyinDigital}}.
 The cover data can take various forms, such as digital text, audio, images, videos, or 3D data.
-Traditional steganographic methods primarily focus on designing algorithms to subtly modify \cite{Coverlessimagesteganography} or select \cite{Minimizingadditivedistortion} the cover media in order to embed the secret information.
-However, it is challenging to achieve a good balance between concealment \cite{Structuraldesignof}\cite{Deepresidualnetworkforsteganalysisofdigitalimages} and embedding capacity.
+Traditional steganographic methods primarily focus on designing algorithms respectively to subtly modify or select the cover media in order to embed the secret information\textsuperscript{\cite{Coverlessimagesteganography,Minimizingadditivedistortion}}.
+However, it is challenging to achieve a good balance between concealment\textsuperscript{\cite{Structuraldesignof,Deepresidualnetworkforsteganalysisofdigitalimages,dong2024high}} and embedding capacity.

 Recently, deep neural network-based steganography schemes have been proposed, which generally exhibit superior performance in comparison to traditional approaches.
 In deep steganography, the sender of the message employs an encoding network to embed confidential information into the cover medium, while the receiver of the message makes use of a message decoder to recover the secret information from the cover medium.
 However, deploying these deep steganography methods in practical applications poses two critical issues.
 Firstly, these methods necessitate the transmission of a large decoder to the message recipient, but it is insecure to transmit the secret decoder for another transmission.
 Secondly, a more concealed and serious problem arises when the decoder is present at the recipient’s end, which may arouse suspicion from analysts regarding the steganographic behavior.
+One possible solution is to treat the message decoder as ordinary binary data and hide it in a popular cover data such as an image or video using existing steganography schemes.
+However, due to the relatively large size of the message decoder, traditional steganography schemes require a significant amount of cover data to hide secret information, which imposes a significant communication burden.
+Another solution\textsuperscript{\cite{SteganographyofSteganographicNetworks,TowardsDeepNetworkSteganography}} is to embed the decoder network into another deep neural network that performs other tasks, such as image classification or segmentation.
+However, this stego network is even larger than the message extractor and also causes a communication burden.
+In addition to the concealed transmission of the message decoder, both of these solutions require the transmission of the stego data.